SSWConsulting/SSW.Rules.Content/rules/the-best-load-testing-tools-for-web-applications/rule.md

 Load testing tools are designed to help you perform load testing, by recording metrics about the application as the load is varied and allowing you to visualize where user load impacts performance and/or causes application errors.

+## Choosing a load testing tool

+There are a number of factors to take into account when choosing a tool to help you with load testing, including:

+* The number of users you want to simulate
+* The infrastructure you have available
+* The cost model

 **From here**
-Ultimately the tool used will depend on the number of users you want to target and what infrastructure you have available.

 Most commercial tools will support up to 50 virtual users in the load test but on your hardware.
 Alternatively, for more users you should use cloud based offerings like:

-choose tooling based on #users, infra, tool cost model

 cloud vs. own hardware and why